 Do I Have to Take a Deposit?

 Taking a deposit is not a legal requirement.
-However, we’d always advise that you request one, because failing to take a deposit means you run the risk of operating at a loss if your tenant/s cause damage to your property or accrue rent arrears that they can’t pay.
+However, not taking a deposit means you run the risk of operating at a loss if your tenant/s cause damage to your property or accrue rent arrears that they can’t pay.

 How Much Deposit Should I Take?